They were too rough so we softened them.

 I want them to have vision and I speak to them of such.
 I want them to have purpose, to connect actions with consequences, to be wise and walk circumspectly.
 This requires a basic rejection of typical adolescent thinking.

-I want them to pursue the Lord young, to thirst after righteousness, and so we raise them to love Him, not as “pagans yet to pray a prayer”, but as children holy and beloved, members of His covenant of grace, and ever pressing toward the mark of the high calling of Christ Jesus.
+I want them to pursue the Lord young, to thirst after righteousness, and so we raise them to love Him, not as “heathens yet to pray a prayer”, but as children holy and beloved, members of His covenant of grace, and ever pressing toward the mark of the high calling of Christ Jesus.

 Let’s. raise. men.